jakubpas/gapi/README.md

 ## Synopsis

-GAPI is an update version of Google Analytics PHP Interface.
-The Classes files are separated and the code formatting updated.
+GAPI is an updated version of Google Analytics PHP Interface.
+The class files are separated and the code formatting was updated.
 There composer-based auto-loading mechanism was introduced.
-The package utilizes deprecated since 2013 authorisation mechanism (login and password).
+The package utilizes authorisation mechanism deprecated since 2013 (login and password).
 However it is still supported by google.

 ## Code Example